 Meetings of Investors will be held as often as required.
 At least one physical Meeting of Investors will be held each year in the Netherlands, within nine (9) months following the end of the Fiscal Year upon the initiative of the Management Company.
 At this annual Meeting of Investors, the Management Company will present the Three Year Business Plan and the Accounts to be considered and approved by such meeting.
-The Meeting of Investors shall also vote on the appointment or dismissal of the auditor or external valuer(s) removal of the Management Company and material amendments to the Fund Agreement.
+The Meeting of Investors shall also vote on the appointment or dismissal of the auditor or external valuer(s), removal of the Management Company and material amendments to the Fund Agreement.

 Each Investor shall be entitled to attend and address the Meeting of Investors.
-During the Lock-up Period, each Investor will have a number of votes equal to its Commitment Percentage.
-After the Lock-up Period, each Investor will have a number of votes equal to its number of Units held in the Fund.
-During the Lock-up Period all investors, except for the Sponsor, will hold no more than 50% of the votes.
-All resolutions of the Meeting of Investors shall be adopted by a simple majority of all votes cast, unless a Special Resolution is required pursuant to the Fund Agreement, Among the resolutions for which a Special Resolution is required is an amendment of Clause 3 of the Fund Agreement (the Investment Objective & Strategy, Investment Criteria and Investment Restrictions).
+Each Investor will have a number of votes equal to its number of Units held in the Fund.
+All resolutions of the Meeting of Investors shall be adopted by a simple majority of all votes cast, unless a Special Resolution is required pursuant to the Fund Agreement, among the resolutions for which a Special Resolution is required is an amendment of Clause 3 of the Fund Agreement (the Investment Objective & Strategy, Investment Criteria and Investment Restrictions).